 After a successful evaluation period, Raygun was deployed across 40 - 50 systems to ensure that they could get visibility into the health and performance of the digital customer experience.

-After experiencing the benefits of Raygun Crash Reporting and Real User Monitoring, Phillip wondered if Raygun APM could be a better alternative to their current APM provider.
+After experiencing the benefits of Raygun Crash Reporting and Real User Monitoring, Phillip wondered if Raygun's application performance monitoring tool could be a better alternative to their current APM provider.

 After deploying Raygun APM, Phillip noted the level of detail that it could surface in comparison to their current tooling.
 He confirmed that APM helped his team diagnose errors faster thanks to the multithreaded trace support for Peach’s .NET and Microsoft ecosystem.